git-town/git-town/website/src/commands/ship.md

 If you use GitHub, GitLab or Gitea, have enabled
-[API access to your hosting provider](../quick-configuration.md#api-access-to-your-hosting-provider), and the branch to be shipped has an open pull request, this command merges the pull request for the current branch on your origin server rather than on the local Git workspace.
+[API access to your hosting provider](../quick-configuration.md#api-access-to-your-hosting-provider), and the branch to be shipped has an open proposal, this command merges the proposal for the current branch on your origin server rather than on the local Git workspace.

 If your origin server deletes shipped branches, for example [GitHub's feature to automatically delete head branches](https://help.github.com/en/github/administering-a-repository/managing-the-automatic-deletion-of-branches),